dcc-cc3002/final-reality-java-CristobalTortugauwu/README.md

 enemies controlled by the computer.

 ---
-By the moment, there isn´t mucho to comment, the MainExample is the class were I instantiated every class in the source (that needs to be instantiated), and inside the class there are a lot of System.out.prinln(); that guides the flow of the test. :D
+By the moment, there isn´t much to comment, the MainExample is the class were I instantiated every class in the source (that needs to be instantiated), and inside the class there are a lot of System.out.prinln(); that guides the flow of the test. :D